Kong/markdown/README.md

 When the `edit` button (native, or custom) is clicked, the component will automatically determine whether to enable `edit` or `split` mode based on the browser's viewport width.
 On larger screens, the editor will launch in `split` mode.

+#### `content-actions`

+A slot for providing "floating actions" at the top right of the rendered markdown document.
+This slot also exposes the `edit` and `download` methods mentioned above.

 #### `download`

 A slot for providing a custom element (i.e. `button`) that triggers the `Download` functionality within the component.
 The slot exposes the `download` method to trigger the built-in function.